igorhrcek/wp-cli-secure-command/README.md

 ```

 ### Add Security Headers
-Adds the HSTS, Referrer-Policy, X-Content-Type-Options, X-Frame-Options and X-XSS-Protection
+Adds the HSTS, Referrer-Policy, X-Content-Type-Options and X-Frame-Options

 You can choose to add all above or only one or more by using `--headers` argument.